Top 10 Must-See Landmarks in Bali

 Nusa Penida: Island Paradise

-Nusa Penida, an island located just off the southeastern coast of Bali, is home to some of the most dramatic natural landscapes in the region.
+Nusa Penida, an island just off the southeastern coast of Bali, is home to some of the most dramatic natural landscapes in the region.
 The island’s rugged cliffs, pristine beaches, and crystal-clear waters make it a must-visit destination.
-One of the highlights is Kelingking Beach, where a steep cliff path leads down to a secluded white-sand beach.
+One of the highlights is Kelingking Beach, where a cliff path leads down to a secluded white-sand beach.
 The view from the top, resembling a T-Rex, is a popular spot for photographs.
 Other must-see spots on Nusa Penida include the serene Angel’s Billabong, a natural infinity pool, and the spectacular Broken Beach, a coastal formation with a natural archway.

 Bali’s Sacred Monkey Forest: A Wild Sanctuary